Love Song (BigBang song)

-"Love Song" is a single by South Korean group Big Bang.
+"Love Song" is a song by South Korean group BigBang.
 It was released on April 8, 2011, by YG Entertainment, as the lead single for their album Big Bang Special Edition (2011), a repackaged version of the extended play (EP) Tonight released earlier on February 23, 2011.
-The lyrics were written by G-Dragon, T.O.P and Teddy and the music was composed by G-Dragon, Teddy.
+The lyrics were written by G-Dragon, T.O.P and Teddy, and the music was composed by G-Dragon and Teddy.

 Composition

 Standing out from BigBang's usual "heavily produced electronic dance tracks", "Love Song" is pop-rock ballad that was compared to Coldplay's early material.
-An English version was later released on BIGBANG's second Japanese mini-album With U. The single "utilizes building strings and overlapping vocals to create an uplifting tone despite the otherwise depressing lyrics" and combines "electronic rhythm and modern rock elements to express the nostalgia and agony of a loving woman who left the world."
+An English version was later released on BigBang's second Japanese extended play With U. The single "utilizes building strings and overlapping vocals to create an uplifting tone despite the otherwise depressing lyrics" and combines "electronic rhythm and modern rock elements to express the nostalgia and agony of a loving woman who left the world."
 Additionally, the song was noted for its structure that alternates tension and relaxation in a "dreamlike" melody.